logo

 For setting anchors in existing concrete:

-• Acceptable anchors include Hilti 5/8 in. x 8 in.
-HAS-E Threaded Steel Rods, available in 10-packs from most big-box stores and online.
-Whatever anchor is used, at least 3-1/2″ of thread must be exposed above the concrete after setting.
+• For adhesive anchoring, Anchor bolt kits include eight 5/8 in. x 8 in.
+Hot-Dip Galvanized straight bolts.
+At least 3-1/2″ of thread needs to be exposed above the concrete after setting.

-• Acceptable adhesive is 2-part epoxy such as Sika Pro Anchoring Adhesive, available from most big-box stores and online.
+• Acceptable adhesive is 2-part epoxy such as Simpson Strong-Tie SET-XP with a set time of 35 minutes, SET-3G with a set time of 25 minutes, or Quickrete High Strength Anchoring Adhesive #8620-21 with a set time of 20 minutes.
+Avoid all fast-set adhesives such as Sika Pro Anchoring Adhesive.
+Adhesives are available from most big-box stores and online.
+Check the product info to confirm extended gel time.
 2-part epoxy adhesives are available in a single tube that fits ordinary caulk guns.
-One tube will do 8 bolts with some left over.
+One tube will do 8 bolts.

 • Locate the pier and establish north-south line per instruction above.